SILVER AUTOMATION INSTRUMENTS LTD.

 Thermal Mass Flow Meter Low flow gas measurement Air, nitrogen, natural gas, CO₂ ±1-2% of reading HVAC systems, gas leak detection, cleanrooms Ideal for low gas flow, high sensitivity Not suitable for liquids or dirty gases

-Key Factors to Consider When Choosing a Flow Meter
+Key Factors to Consider When Choosing a Digital Flow Meter

 Now that you're familiar with the different types of digital flow meters and how they work, the next step is carefully evaluate several critical factors and align them with the appropriate flow meter type.